Architecture, Design, Urban Aesthetics and Cinematographic Effects in Public Space:

-This research line on aesthetics integrates the art and technology of producing images and its relationship with the social sciences and visual culture in its history, theory, and pedagogy.
-Besides achieving research results and knowledge, it is essential to focus on two strictly convergent studies involved in aesthetic experience: environmental and urban aesthetics—the interactions between nature, architecture, framing photography, moving images, and media to understand the aesthetic realm’s value nowadays.
-This study explores space and time modalities in the interdisciplinary exchange between perception studies and cinematic methods, theories, and editing effects (montage of fragments of environmental and urban scenarios).
-The objective is to prioritize cinematic representation’s potential, moving images in the transition from nature and architecture to the screen-mediated environment, framing photography through photosensitive surfaces and their digital counterparts.
-Some important aspects are considered, such as the inclusion of new subjects and objects in the field of perception.
-That is what Walter Benjamin (1939) called “sensory-perceived shocks.”
-Films allow for an affective response from the viewer, a subjective experience—the Kino-Eye style that generates a particular effect.
-One of the best known cinematographic effects grew from Kino-Eye to resist everyday life and reconfigure perception, allowing individuals to have cinematic relationships outside the cinema.
-The potential use of cinema as an instrument of social transformation and political-cultural power to form critical thinking is due to the influence of the following theorists, artists, and filmmakers: René Clair, Jean Epstein, Elie Fauré, Walter Benjamin, Fernand Léger, Laszló Moholy-Nagy, and Vertov (Michelson, 1984).
-Specifically, it has influenced Bertolt Brecht’s theory of the distancing effect, also called alienation effect or a-effect (Verfremdungseffekt; V-Effekt), which altered the conception of visual narratives producing new understandings of images.
-Moreover, today’s aesthetic and socio-political influences do not exclude rereading and interpreting the Frankfurt School’s classical theories on which critical theory is based.
+This aesthetic research line integrates the art and technology of producing images and the history, theory, and pedagogy of its relationship with the social sciences and visual culture.
+In addition to achieving research results and knowledge, it is essential to focus on two strictly convergent studies involved in aesthetic experience: environmental and urban aesthetics—the interactions between nature, architecture, framing photography, moving images, and media—to understand the current value of the aesthetic realm.
+This study explores space and time modalities in the interdisciplinary exchange between perception studies and cinematic methods, theories, and editing effects (montages of fragments of environmental and urban scenarios).
+The objective is to prioritize the potential of cinematic representation, that is, moving images in the transition from nature and architecture to a screen-mediated environment and framing photography through photosensitive surfaces and their digital counterparts.
+Some important aspects are considered, such as the inclusion of new subjects and objects in the field of perception or what Walter Benjamin (1939) referred to as “sensory-perceived shocks.”
+Furthermore, films allow for an affective response from the viewer, a subjective experience—the Kino Eye style that generates a particular effect.
+One of the best-known cinematographic effects grew from the mission of the Kino Eye to resist everyday life and reconfigure perception, thus, allowing individuals to have cinematic relationships outside the cinema.
+The potential use of cinema as an instrument of social transformation with the political-cultural power to form critical thinking is due to the influence of the following theorists, artists, and filmmakers: René Clair, Jean Epstein, Elie Fauré, Walter Benjamin, Fernand Léger, Laszló Moholy-Nagy, and Dsiga Wertow (Michelson, 1984).
+Specifically, it has influenced Bertolt Brecht’s theory of the distancing effect, also called the alienation effect or a-effect (Verfremdungseffekt, V-Effekt), which altered the conception of visual narratives thus producing new understandings of images.

-Although the word “image” is commonly used, it is very complex in its meaning, and this research refers to the definition of “imagination” to better understand this multifaceted meaning.
+Although the word “image” is commonly used, its meaning is extremely complex, and this research refers to the definition of “imagination” to better understand this multifaceted meaning.
 Thus, imagination is the faculty or act of forming new ideas, images, or concepts of external objects not present to the senses.
 Therefore, imagination cannot be characterized as knowledge.
-Equally significant in this study is the attention to simulacra, through which the imagination makes contact with “reality,” not only in the moment of image execution but in the visual narrative’s formal outcome of our consciousness of time and space as reality.
-These ideas are further related to the perception of movement, how one moves or is mediated in an environment or urban space.
+Equally significant in this study is the attention to simulacra, through which the imagination makes contact with “reality,” not only in the moment of image execution but in the formal outcome of the visual narrative of our consciousness of time and space as reality.
+These ideas are further related to the perception of movement, that is, how one moves or is mediated in an environment or urban space.
 The visual narrative involves memory as much as the act of seeing.
-It is a process in which visual sequences are perceived and are coordinated in the imagination.
+Memory is a process in which visual sequences are perceived and coordinated in the imagination.
 Insights are also shaped by how environmental and urban perceptions influence this interplay.
 According to Giedion (1982), a conception of space is not developed independently of forms, nor is it entirely autonomous.
 However, the space-time perception of the elements of internal and external spaces or the connections between them always reflects the visual narrative’s conditions.
 Finally, this research line should offer theoretical, critical reviews and an in-depth analysis of the socio-historical importance of practical possibilities for environmental and urban spaces.